-Welcome to Sacred Grief - a place of healing, learning, connection and resilience.
+Welcome to Sacred Grief - a place of healing, learning, practice, and community.

 Here you will find online offerings dedicated to supporting yourself and others through difficult life experiences with dignity.
 Here you will find an invitational embrace of grief as a form

-of intimacy which breaks our hearts open and, when tended to with care, deepens our capacity to remain responsive and in relationship with all life around us.
-Here you will find grief as a companion in navigating the 'not knowing' and as a guiding expression of love towards personal, cultural and spiritual transformation.
+of intimacy which expands our hearts and, when tended to with care, deepens our capacity to remain responsive and in relationship with all life around us.
+Here you will find grief as a companion in navigating the 'not knowing' and as a guiding expression of love towards personal growth and cultural change.

 Thank you for being here.

 There must be those among whom we can sit down and weep, and still be counted as warriors. ~ Adrienne Rich

 The best decision is that all grief be turned into life-promoting

 grief-based beauty and usefulness. ~ Martin Prechtel